OnionyTeam/bg-helper/README.md

     // Do anything
 }

-// output: It took xxx millisecond to call int main() function in xxxx
+// output: It took xxx millisecond to call xxx function in xxxx
 ```

 ### to string (bg_helper::to_string)